eamsdev/terraform-fullstackonaws/README.md

 - ECS (Elastic Container Service)
 - API Gateway w/ VPC Link
+- VPC Link to integrate API Gateway with the private subnet resources
-- Network Load Balancer
+- Application Load Balancer to route requests from API Gateway to the ECS Cluster
-- Route53 record for custom domain
+- Route53 record for Cloudfront/Api Gateway custom domain
 - AWS RDS with MySQL
 - Cloudfront + S3 for static hosting
-- ECS tasks with a basic .NET weather API for demonstration purposes
+- ECS task with a basic .NET weather API for demonstration purposes

 ## Prerequisites